 Hosted payment gateways

-A hosted payment gateway is a service that hosts the payment page on its own servers.
-This means that when a customer goes to checkout, they will be redirected to the payment gateway’s website to enter their payment information.
+A hosted payment gateway hosts the payment page on its own servers.
+This means when a customer checks out, they’re redirected to the payment gateway’s website to enter their payment information.

-Hosted payment gateways are often used by small businesses because they are easy to set up and don’t require programming knowledge.
-Additionally, hosted payment gateways typically have lower transaction fees than integrated payment gateways.
+Hosted payment gateways are often used by small businesses because they’re easy to set up and don’t require programming knowledge.
+Additionally, hosted payment gateways typically have lower transaction fees than integrated options.

 The benefit of hosted payment gateways is that they typically don’t require your business to acquire PCI compliance since the customer’s card information is stored on the payment gateway’s servers, rather than on your own secure server.
 However, hosted payment gateways can be less customizable than integrated payment gateways.